feenkcom/gtoolkit.com/pages/about.md

     <div class="row">
       <div class="col-lg-8">
           <h1>About</h1>
-          <p class="lead">Glamorous Toolkit is the environment for Moldable Development, a way of programming through custom tools.
+          <p class="lead">Glamorous Toolkit is the environment for Moldable Development, a way of programming through contextual tools.
             Moldable Development is hard to convey in words.
 You have to experience it.
 Glamorous Toolkit is <a href="https://github.com/feenkcom/gtoolkit/blob/master/LICENSE">free and open-source</a> so you can do just that.
           </p>
           <p class="lead">
             Glamorous Toolkit is developed by <a href="https://feenk.com">feenk</a> as part of a long term effort to make the inside of software systems explainable.
-We see the environment as a language with visual and interactive operators that can be combined in many ways to create and consume custom narratives with and about every aspect of a software system.
+We see the environment as a language with visual and interactive operators that can be combined in many ways to create and consume contextual narratives with and about every aspect of a software system.
 Creating these narratives leads to explainable systems.
           </p>
       </div>
     </div>